-Within NHBC, the activities of the Actuarial Function are the responsibility of the Head of Actuarial, who is an experienced General Insurance actuary.
-Activities of the Actuarial Function include work on reserving and pricing.
+Within NHBC, the activities of the Actuarial function are the responsibility of the Chief Actuary, who is an experienced general insurance actuary.
+Activities of the Actuarial function include work on reserving and pricing.
 The sections below provide further descriptions of some of the key responsibilities of the Actuarial Function.

-Reserving and technical provisions
+Reserving and Technical Provisions

-The calculation of the Solvency II (SII) Best Estimate provisions at 31 March 2021, compliant with SII standards, was undertaken by the actuarial function and validated internally by NHBC's risk department.
-It is also subject to an external review by actuarial consultants Willis Towers Watson LLP (WTW).
+The calculation of the Solvency II (SII) Best Estimate provisions at 31 March 2023, compliant with SII standards, was undertaken by the Actuarial function.
+It is subject to an external review by actuarial consultants Willis Towers Watson LLP (WTW).
 The SII best estimates were audited by Deloitte LLP.

-The UK GAAP Technical Provisions are based on the Solvency II Technical Provisions with a specific adjustment for non-UK GAAP items; a UK GAAP margin is then added, informed by the consideration of specific scenarios affecting such provisions.
-The UK GAAP Technical Provisions are subject to review by WTW.
-NHBC has made several improvements to its reserving methodology, which enhance the robustness and reliability, reducing unnecessary complexity.
-The changes include:
+The UK GAAP Technical Provisions are based on the Solvency II Technical Provisions with a specific adjustment for non-UK GAAP items; a UK GAAP margin is then added informed by the consideration of specific scenarios affecting such provisions.
+The UK GAAP Technical Provisions are subject to peer review by WTW.